sap-tutorials/abap-core-development/tutorials/abap-environment-rap100-generate-ui-service/abap-environment-rap100-generate-ui-service.md

 - You need to have access to an SAP BTP, ABAP environment, or SAP S/4HANA Cloud, ABAP environment or SAP S/4HANA (release 2022 or higher) system.
   For example, you can create free [trial user](abap-environment-trial-onboarding) on SAP BTP, ABAP environment.
 - You have downloaded and installed the [latest ABAP Development Tools (ADT)] (https://tools.hana.ondemand.com/#abap) on the latest Eclipse© platform.
-- You have created an ABAP Cloud or ABAP project depending on the system you are using.
-For creating an ABAP Cloud project, please follow step 3 of the [trial user tutorial](abap-environment-trial-onboarding).
+- You have created an [ABAP Cloud Project](abap-environment-create-abap-cloud-project).
+- Make sure, your system has the ABAP flight reference scenario.
+If your system hasn't this scenario.
+You can download it [here](https://github.com/SAP-samples/abap-platform-refscen-flight).
+The trial systems have the flight scenario included.

 ## You will learn
   - How to create an ABAP package
   - How to create a database table